-As a prey species, deer communicate through vocalization, body language and scent.
-A deer uses its whole body — ears, eyes, nose, hair and tail.
-Whether used singly or in combination, they serve to warn other deer of potential danger, identify family members, convey family relationships, help find mates and express mood, status and intent.
+Like other animals, whitetails communicate through vocalization, body language, and scent.
+A deer uses its whole body — ears, eyes, nose, hair, and tail.
+Whether used singularly or in combination, they serve to warn other deer of potential danger, identify family members, convey family relationships, help find mates and express mood, status, and intent.

 You Might Also Like